richardsonlima/richardsonlima.github.io/about.md

 Here are some ideas to get you started:
 -->

-In the ever-evolving landscape of technology, where the boundaries of possibility are constantly being redefined, I stand as a Data Platform Engineer—a pioneer in the cloud-native era.
-My work is not just about building systems; it's about crafting the digital ecosystems that empower the creators of tomorrow.
-With a focus on SRE, DevOps, and DataOps, I design and construct toolchains and workflows that enable software engineers to operate with unprecedented autonomy.
-This integrated product, often referred to as an "Internal Developer Platform," is not merely a tool but a catalyst for innovation, covering the operational necessities of an application's entire lifecycle.
+In the ever-evolving landscape of technology, where the boundaries of possibility are constantly being redefined, I stand as a Data & Software Engineer pioneering in the cloud-native and data-driven era.
+My work is not just about building systems; it’s about crafting digital ecosystems and intelligent platforms that empower the creators of tomorrow.
+With a strong foundation in *NIX internals, SRE, DevOps, DataOps, and Security, my career over the past four years has been deeply focused on Data Engineering, Machine Learning, and Data Science.
+I design and implement architectures, toolchains, and workflows that enable software and data engineers to operate with unprecedented autonomy.
+This integrated approach often embodied in “Internal Developer Platforms” and modern data platforms is more than just a set of tools; it is a catalyst for innovation, supporting the full lifecycle of applications and data products alike.

 Amidst this technological odyssey, I am also pursuing a Master of Science degree at the Aeronautics Institute of Technology ([ITA](https://www.timeshighereducation.com/world-university-rankings/technological-institute-aeronautics)).
 Here, I dive deeper into the intricate weave of science and technology, further sharpening the tools of my trade.
-It is a journey that bridges the abstract with the tangible, the theoretical with the practical—a true fusion of mind and matter.
+It is a journey that bridges the abstract with the tangible, the theoretical with the practical a true fusion of mind and matter.

 ### The Paradox of the Generalist Specialist

 In a world that often demands specialization, I embrace the paradox of being a generalist with a specialist's precision.
-Curiosity drives me—a relentless pursuit of knowledge that knows no bounds.
+Curiosity drives me a relentless pursuit of knowledge that knows no bounds.
 I am fast to learn, my mind a labyrinth of interconnected ideas, always seeking to understand the broader tapestry of existence.
 My path is shaped with a focus on every day elevate my potential across intellectual, academic, leadership, psychomotor, and artistic realms.
-It is not just about being more; it is about seeing more—grasping the threads that bind disparate disciplines into a coherent whole.
+It is not just about being more; it is about seeing more grasping the threads that bind disparate disciplines into a coherent whole.

 - 🔭 I’m currently working on [itau bank](https://www.itau.com.br);
 - 🌱 I’m currently coding with Python and Golang;